Skip to content

 • Incident Resolved - Fires when an incident is marked as resolved

-1. Navigate to your project’s Workflows page
+1. Navigate to your project’s Agents page

 3. In the Trigger section, select “PagerDuty”